svanderbleek/twpgtwp/README.md

 Microcontrollers as material: crafting circuits with paper, conductive ink, electronic components, and an "untoolkit" Programming the shape-shifting of flat soft matter Mechanical metamaterials: a state of the art
+Hybrid Paper-Digital Interfaces: A Systematic Literature Review
+SYNERGY: Rethinking Secure-Memory Design for Error-Correcting Memories The complexity of small universal Turing machines: A survey A Simple and Efficient Universal Reversible Turing Machine Concise Representations of Reversible Automata

 ## Binary Analysis